 No, you don’t need a BSN.
 You can apply to the Hispanic Serving Healthcare Professionals graduate program if you have a bachelor’s degree in any area of study.
-However, you do need to hold a licensure/certification in a healthcare field.
+However, you do need to hold a license or certification in a healthcare field.

 Tuition may vary each academic year and may depend on your residency (in-state or out-of-state).
-Click here for current information on tuition and costs for UCF Online graduate programs.
+Click here for current information on tuition and fees.